MoDOT & Patrol Employees’ Retirement System

 (573) 298-6080

-BackDROP is a payment option that members of the Closed Plan or the Year 2000 Plan may elect at retirement (if eligible).
-This option provides a way for you to receive a lump-sum payment at retirement in addition to your ongoing monthly benefits.
+BackDROP is a payment option available to eligible members of the Closed Plan or Year 2000 Plan at retirement.
+This option allows you to receive a lump-sum payment at retirement in addition to your ongoing monthly benefit.

-• The BackDROP gives you an additional option for receiving your retirement benefit.
+• Provides an additional option for receiving your retirement benefit.

-• You could increase your retirement savings by rolling the lump sum into an eligible retirement plan such as any of the following: traditional Individual Retirement Account (IRA), Roth IRA or your Mo Deferred Comp account for use at a later date.
+• Allows you to roll the lump sum into an eligible retirement plan such as a traditional Individual Retirement Account (IRA), Roth IRA or your Mo Deferred Comp account to potentially grow your retirement savings.

-• Electing the BackDROP may reduce your monthly benefit amount.
-How will this affect the amount you need to live on each month?
+• May reduce your monthly benefit amount.
+Consider how this will affect the amount you need to live on each month.

-• If you select the cash option to receive the lump sum payment, it could result in a large federal and state income tax liability in addition to the 20% MPERS is required to withhold at the time of payment.
+• Choosing the cash option to receive the lump sum payment could result in additional federal and state income tax liability, in addition to the 20% federal withholding MPERS is required to withhold at the time of payment.

-• The time you work and the salary you earn during the BackDROP period will not be used in calculating your monthly benefit amount or your lump sum.
+• Service time and salary earned during the BackDROP period are not used in calculating your monthly benefit amount or lump sum.

 Eligibility

-To be eligible for the BackDROP, you must continue working in an MPERS covered position at least two years after you first become eligible for normal (unreduced) retirement.
+To be eligible, you must continue working in an MPERS-covered position for at least two years after first becoming eligible for normal (unreduced) retirement.

 BackDROP Date

-If you elect the BackDROP at retirement, you will have an opportunity to select the BackDROP date that will be used in calculating your retirement benefit.
-In other words, MPERS will use your creditable service and final average pay (high 36) as of your BackDROP date when calculating your benefit.
-Selecting the BackDROP date gives you an opportunity to maximize your monthly benefit payment and lump-sum amount.
+If you elect BackDROP at retirement, you will choose a BackDROP date to be used in calculating your monthly benefit.
+Your creditable service and final average pay (high 36) as of your BackDROP date will be used when calculating your benefit.

-• On or after the date you are first eligible for normal retirement.
+• Be on or after the date you are first eligible for normal retirement.

-• Within the five-year period immediately prior to your actual date of retirement.
+• Fall within the five-year period immediately prior to your actual date of retirement.

 BackDROP Period